 Guggenheim Museum, Frank Lloyd Wright, photo via

-But in a post-recession global economy the Gehry model of expensive, ego-driven, and contextually unsympathetic museum design is slowly becoming obsolete.
+But in a post-recession global economy the Gehry model of expensive, and sometimes contextually unsympathetic museum design is slowly becoming obsolete.
 Instead, newer institutions such as Rudy Riciotti's MuCEM in Marseilles and Mecanoo's Kaap Skil, Maritime, and Beachcombers Museum in the Netherlands have found success by approaching design from a more thoughtful, locally sensitive scheme—without the need to implement a "brand aesthetic."

 Helsinki, photo via

 Former World Design Capital Helsinki—with its rich architectural heritage and forward-thinking history of urban planning—demands a contemporary museum devoid of the need to assert its presence.
 As the Guggenheim's announcement cements the city's future as the next global art nucleus, here are the architects we think are up to the challenge.